beastzy/Spotlight-Search/README.md

 ### 2. From GitHub and Manual Install

 1. Download the latest `spotlight-search@umar.local.zip` from the [Releases](https://github.com/beastzy/Spotlight-Search/releases) page
-2. Extract the zip and it place it where GNOME Shell loads extensions manually or run the command:
+2. Extract the zip and place its content where GNOME Shell loads extension or run the command:

    ```bash
    mkdir -p ~/.local/share/gnome-shell/extensions